 How many pilots can participate?

-The maximum number of drivers per GP is 24, and for each GP there will always be a reserve pilot.
-In the Gaelic Gp + National Open, the number of pilots increases to 36, being 24 pilots for the Gaelic and 12 pilots for the National Open.
+The maximum number of pilots per GP will be 16, and for each GP there will always be a reserve pilot.

-Once the registrations are closed and payments made, we will make a Whatsup group of participating pilots, for any information, doubts, etc..., that the pilots may have.
+Once the registrations are closed and payments have been made, we will create a Whatsapp group of participating pilots, for any information, doubts, etc..., that the pilots may have.

-How can I register to participate in the Gaelic Gp Series 2020 and National Open?
+How can I book to participate in the Gaelic Gp Series 2023?

 How can I pay the registration fee?